Nilyeo/log_parser/README.md

   * Unknown device in PVS
   * Pool Read/Delete Status

-* Basic information
+* Header provides the following information

-  * How long the log was collected
+  * The information to know how long the log was collected

   * Helpdesk app version

+  * NAS model

   * Serial Number

   * Firmware version

   * myQNAPcloud URL

-  * Power on time (when the log was collected)
+  * Power on time when the log was collected

+  * The information to know if the NAS is migrated.

+* Basic information

+  * Server Name
+  * Web Management Port
+  * The information to know
+    * SSH is enabled or not, and use which port
+    * Telnet is enabled or not, and use which port
+    * 2-step-verification is enabled or not
+    * Connection log is enabled or not
+    * Wake on LAN is enabled or not
+    * Disk Standby mode is enabled or not
+    * Alarm is enabled or not
+    * NTP server is enabled or not
+    * SSL is enabled or not.

 * APP information